Asfandyar-Khan-2022/GuessTheFlag/README.md

 If the answer is correct then the score is incremented by 1.
 Otherwise, the wrong score is incremented by one.
 The game continues until the user identifies 8 flags correctly.
-At which point the user can reset the game or continue for another round.
+At which point the user can reset the game.

 # Code structure